 I have been living my dream just by living in Montana (which happens to be my first love), but now?
 I can archery hunt muley bucks from on top of the hill–I love muleys–on our land.
 I can throw some dog proofs under the huge evergreen tree in the yard that looks like it has been a haven for those greasy-handed little bandits with their perpetual Zorro masks–on our own land.
 I can throw some No. 4 footholds in the trees on the west end of the property in hopes of trapping one of those yipping coyotes that seem to keep our 175-pound Irish Wolfhound responding right back 24/7 with bellowing whines and howls at all times of the day–morning, noon and night–on our own land.
 I can hope the elk that occasionally pass through the property make their way through again and try and find a bear–on our own land.
 I mean, the fishing and floating.
 And it’s all ours.

-So, as I buy more camo (because I can’t find my camo in the overflowing storage shed that is currently bursting at the seams with our stuff from our old place….so much stuff), I am getting pretty excited about the idea of filling the freezer and putting up fur at our own place–we don’t have to bug our friends or ask to borrow things from others anymore.
+So, as I buy more camo (because I can’t find my camo in the overflowing storage shed that is currently bursting at the seams with our belongings from our old place….so much stuff), I am getting pretty excited about the idea of filling the freezer and putting up fur at our own place–we don’t have to bug our friends or ask to borrow things from others anymore.
 No more neighbors 10 feet away from the house, no more tiny yard for the dogs.
 I love being a Montana land owner.
 I love being a Montana resident.
 As a matter of fact, my passion for Montana runs so deep and only intensifies with every new adventure I take in big sky country.
 So, what is owning a piece of Montana worth to me?
 It is PRICELESS.